 Nursery Education Funding (NEF)

-All 3 and 4 year old children, as well as some 2 year old children, are entitled to 15 hours of free early education and childcare per week, for 38 weeks of the year.
-Some 3 and 4 year old children are also entitled to an additional 15 hours per week (30 Hours Childcare).
-Any Ofsted registered early years provider is eligible to sign up with Worcestershire County Council to offer these hours.
+All 3 and 4 year old children, as well as some 2 year old children, are entitled to 15 hours of funded early education and childcare per week, for 38 weeks of the year.
+3 and 4 year old children of working parents are also entitled to an additional 15 hours per week (30 Hours Childcare).
+From April 2024, the entitlement for working families will be expanding to include children under the age of 3 years of age.

 Registering to offer Nursery Education Funding (NEF)